Juniper Level Botanic Garden Announces Upcoming Open House Dates in Raleigh, N.C.

 - Raleigh Municipal Rose Garden: A landmark at the center of the Raleigh Little Theatre campus, more than 60 varieties of roses bloom each year at this hidden gem

-- North Carolina Museum of Art: Boasts more than a dozen galleries of art from all over the world, plus a 164-acre park that features art installations, walking paths and an impressive amphitheater for summertime music and movies
+- North Carolina Museum of Art (galleries closed, park is open): Boasts more than a dozen galleries of art from all over the world, plus a 164-acre park that features art installations, walking paths and an impressive amphitheater for summertime music and movies

 - WRAL Azalea Gardens: Opened in 1959, these gardens are packed with thousands of colorful azaleas, perennials, hydrangeas and more in the heart of Raleigh